dimfeld/conductor/docs/plan.md

 ### Notes on Testing & Guidelines

-- Every story will have its own unit tests using the `bun:test` framework with Svelte Testing Library where applicable.
+- Every story will have its own unit tests using the `vitest` framework with Svelte Testing Library where applicable.
 - Code must follow TypeScript best practices, with ESLint rules enforced.
 - Use descriptive variable/function names and JSDoc comments in each module.
 - Implement error handling and form validation with sveltekit-superforms and zod.